soumiknafiulferdous/Online-Medicine-Shop/README.md

 ## Objective

 Main objective is to manage the details of customer, medicine company, medicine, medicine stock, order, sell on online.
 In this technical era, everything becomes easy.
 People love to enjoy a comfortable life.
 This online medicine shop will bring many facilities to people’s life.
 The seller can easily sell the medicine and take care the records and documents of the medicine.
-And the profit is also very high.That’s why, Online Medicine Shop is developed where the management system of the medicine shop is web based through which one can manage a medicine shop easily from anywhere at anytime.
+And the profit is also very high.
+That’s why, Online Medicine Shop is developed where the management system of the medicine shop is web based through which one can manage a medicine shop easily from anywhere at anytime.

 ## Languages